autoreduction/queue-processor/utils/logger/README.md

 ## log_handler.py

 The log handler is a utility script to be used when logging.
-The GetLogger class can used as a direct replacement for the `logging` module.
+The `GetLogger` class can be used as a direct replacement for the `logging` module.

+This package aims to centralise logging, enforce a standard logging format and allow configuring of logger on call to set:  log level; output file location; and toggle streaming of logs to the terminal.

-### Parameters & Usage:
+### Parameters & Usage

 ```python
 GetLogger(log_level, log_file_name, print_to_console)